My MacOS Dev Setup

 vim

-To add line numbers to vi, you need to first create a .vimrc file
+To add line numbers and a right hand margin to vi, you need to first create a .vimrc file

 vi .vimrc

-Then add the following line to the file
+Then add the following lines to the file

 set number